Summer 2022 - Vol. 17, No. 1

 4. Cardiac imaging as a pre-operative assessment in patients should not be performed in those scheduled to undergo low- or intermediate-risk non-cardiac surgery.
 In those patients or in those with no cardiac symptoms or clinical risk factors, non-invasive testing is not useful.
 This type of testing does not change the patient’s clinical management or outcomes and may result in increased cost.

 5. Whenever possible, use methods to reduce radiation exposure in cardiac imaging, including not performing such tests when limited benefits are likely.
-The key step to reduce or eliminate radiation exposure is appropriate selection of any test or procedure for a specific person, in keeping with medical society recommendations such as appropriate use criteria.2
+The key step to reduce or eliminate radiation exposure is appropriate selection of any test or procedure for a specific person, in keeping with medical society recommendations such as appropriate use criteria.

 II.
 RECOMMENDATIONS OF THE AMERICAN UROGYNECOLOGIC SOCIETY (AUGS)

+1. Fluoroquinolone antibiotics should be avoided for the first-line treatment of uncomplicated urinary tract infections (UTIs) in women.
 For women with uncomplicated UTIs (defined as premenopausal, non-pregnant women with no known urologic abnormalities or comorbidities), fluoroquinolone antibiotics should not be considered first-line treatment.
 Although fluoroquinolones are efficacious in three-day regimens, they have a higher risk of ecological adverse events, such as increasing multidrug-resistant organisms.
-Therefore, use these drugs only for the treatment of acute UTIs for women who should not be prescribed first-line regimens such as nitrofurantoin, trimethoprim-sulfamethoxazole, or fosfomycin.3
+Therefore, use these drugs only for the treatment of acute UTIs for women who should not be prescribed first-line regimens such as nitrofurantoin, trimethoprim-sulfamethoxazole, or fosfomycin.

 2. Cystoscopy, urodynamics, or diagnostic renal and bladder ultrasound should not be performed in the initial workup of an uncomplicated overactive bladder patient.
 The initial evaluation of an uncomplicated patient presenting with symptoms should include history, physical examination, and urinalysis.
 In some cases, urine culture, post-void residual urine assessment, and bladder diaries may be helpful.
 More invasive testing should be reserved for complex patients, patients who have failed initial therapies (i.e., behavioral therapies and medications), or patients who have abnormal findings on their initial evaluation.